The Florida Bar

 Florida statutes and case law provide for an “equitable distribution” of marital assets and debts.
 Although the court must begin with the presumption that all marital assets and debts are to be divided equally (50 percent each) between the parties, the court may distribute the marital estate fairly or equitably (not necessarily equally) between the parties, regardless of how title is held.
 A court decides equitable distribution before considering alimony.

 Equitable distribution is based on a long list of factors the court is required to consider including, but not limited to, the contribution of each spouse to the marriage; the duration of the marriage; and the economic circumstances of each spouse.
-The court should approve your agreement if the court finds it to be reasonable.
+The court should approve the parties’ agreement if the court finds it to be reasonable.
 If you and your spouse cannot agree, the court will divide the assets and debts during trial.

 (back to top)